ponylang/ponyc/STYLE_GUIDE.md

       test(_TestOnAllSystemsExceptOsxC)
     end

+    // Tests below include only windows and are listed alphabetically ifdef windows then
+      test(_TestOnWindowsA)
+      test(_TestOnWindowsB)
+      test(_TestOnWindowsC)
+    end

+    // Tests below exclude windows and are listed alphabetically ifdef not windows then
+      test(_TestOnAllSystemsExceptWindowsA)
+      test(_TestOnAllSystemsExceptWindowsB)
+      test(_TestOnAllSystemsExceptWindowsC)
+    end

+    // Tests below exclude osx/windows and are listed alphabetically ifdef not osx or not windows then test(_TestOnAllSystemsExceptOsxOrWindowsA)
+      test(_TestOnAllSystemsExceptOsxOrWindowsB)
+      test(_TestOnAllSystemsExceptOsxOrWindowsC)
+    end

-    // Tests below exclude windows/osx and are listed alphabetically ifdef not windows or not osx then test(_TestOnAllSystemsExceptWindowsOrOsxA)
+    // Tests below exclude bsd/osx/windows and are listed alphabetically ifdef not bsd or not osx or not windows then test(_TestOnAllSystemsExceptBsdOrOsxOrWindowsA)
-      test(_TestOnAllSystemsExceptWindowsOrOsxB)
-      test(_TestOnAllSystemsExceptWindowsOrOsxC)
+      test(_TestOnAllSystemsExceptBsdOrOsxOrWindowsB)
+      test(_TestOnAllSystemsExceptBsdOrOsxOrWindowsC)
     end
 ```